 Khainjadi (A tambourine)

-It is a kind of small drum made of skin stretched over an edge of a rounded hollow wood.
+It is a kind of small drum made of skin stretched over an edge of rounded hollow wood.
 It is also played during Bhajan-kirtan by Hindus.
 Khaijadi is especially played on the occasion of singing a kind of song called Roila and Balam.
 Traditional Nepali-styled tambourine, completely hand-made using ox hide, seasoned wood, and bronze.
 Today it has been replaced by plastic tambourines.

 It is made up of a large shell of the conch found in the sea and ocean.
 It is played by blowing air with our mouth.
 It is played during puja and other religious ceremonies of the Hindus.
 It is also blown when the dead body is taken to ghat for cremation.